 The options will depend on whether the deceased was your spouse or a parent or relative.
 Spouses will have more flexibility than non-spouses.
 Starting in 2020, most non-spouses need to take all the funds they inherited in a retirement account in 10 years.

-First, there’s a frequent temptation to spend the proceeds on a new home or other personal property instead of saving and investing for larger financial goals.
-Second, individuals may also become nostalgic about certain inherited securities, typically single stocks, and reluctant to sell them.
+There may be a temptation to spend an inheritance on a new home or lifestyle expenses instead of saving and investing for larger financial goals.
+If you’ve inherited single stocks, you may feel nostalgic about certain inherited securities and reluctant to sell them.
 Single stocks carry a much greater investment risk than a diversified portfolio would, so balancing risk tolerance with your emotions and overall investment management strategy is important.

 When deciding what to do with an inheritance or windfall, consider working with a financial advisor who can help you objectively evaluate your options and also understand the emotional dynamic involved.
 When we develop a financial plan for our clients, we combine all the pieces of their financial and life situation to create one cohesive view.
 Using income, fixed expenses and other discretionary spending data, we are able to project clients’ cash flows.